-Rakuten Eagles infielder Itsuki Murabayashi (28) held a private training session indoors at Rakuten Eagles Mobile Saikyo Park Miyagi in Sendai City on the 28th.
-He was looking forward to playing against pitcher Takahiro Norimoto (35), who transferred from Rakuten Eagles to The Giants as a free agent.
+Rakuten Eagles infielder Itsuki Murabayashi (28) held an open practice session on the 28th at Rakuten Eagles Mobile's Saikyo Park Miyagi indoor facility in Sendai.
+He expressed his anticipation for facing pitcher Takahiro Norimoto (35), who transferred from Rakuten Eagles to The Giants as a free agent.

 He has always watched his heroic figure on mound from close range.
 That's why he feels a stronger attachment to him than most.
 When the conversation turned to Norimoto, who has left the team, Murabayashi spoke passionately about his senior.

-"He contacted me before the news was released, and it made me realize that I too had to work hard...
+"He contacted me before the news broke, and it made me realize I needed to work harder myself...
 I also know how much Nori-san cares about baseball."

 The stage for the serious showdown will be the interleague games.
 It will take place in a three-game series at home starting on June 9th.
 "If there is a match, I would like to be allowed to hit a few balls there... but I guess I'd like to be the only one to hit against Nori-san.
 I'll do my best," he said, making a full-on joke as he declared war.